kmehltretter82/frama-c-linux/KERNEL.md

 1. Keep the fork continuously buildable and the corpus runner reproducible.
    This is established for the current branch and remains a continuous gate.
 2. Import exact Kbuild commands and record a baseline failure taxonomy.
-This is established for all five current corpus configurations.
+This is established for all six current versioned corpus measurements.
 3. Fix the highest-frequency front-end blockers with regression tests.
-This is complete for the current 63 translation-unit/architecture runs and continues as the corpus expands.
+This is complete for the current 75 translation-unit/target-context runs and continues as the corpus expands.
 4. Introduce kernel compiler-semantics and API models.
 Compiler builtin models are in place; object, ownership, concurrency, and architecture models are